hisanaka/ToSpeech/README.md

 # Description

-This app guide the time by voice when receiving the intent, that send from Ring app by logbar Inc. with the registered gesture.
+This app guide the time or wether forecast by voice when receiving the intent, that send from Ring app by logbar Inc. with the registered gesture.

 # Usage

-## Setting of Ring app by logbar inc.

-1. Add action "Send Intent".

-1. Input "jp.or.ixqsware.tospeech.action.TIME_SPEECH" to "Action Name".

 ## Setting of Text To Speech.